dario-domi/Bayes-Linear-Emulation/README.md

 This repository provides downloadable R code to train a Bayes Linear emulator (BLE) of a complex computer model.

 ## Main Content
+Only the first file is needed for you to train your own emulators using the provided code.
+The other two are however key to give context to Bayes Linear Emulation (if you are new to that) and explain how to use the provided code.
 * `Emulation.R`: Script defining the function `BL.Emul`, which builds a Bayes Linear Emulator of an unknown function f.
 It will have to be sourced in your R session.
 * `Documentation.pdf`: Explains the setting of Bayes Linear Emulation and provides details about the arguments of `BL.Emul`.
 Read this!
-* `Emulation_Example.R`: This script steps you through the process of building two emulators of a function f, in a 2D toy example.
+* `Emulation_Example.R`: This script steps you through the process of building two emulators of a function f, in a 2D toy example, using the provided `BL.Emul`.
 One of the emulators is built by exploiting defaults of all optional arguments of `BL.Emul`, the other makes instead more tailored choices.
+The script is densely commented.

 ## What is an Emulator?
 Suppose to have a function f expensive to evaluate: for example, f(x) is the output of